Porsche 996 Service Specialist

-Braunton Engineering work on the Porsche 996 each week with routine servicing and general age and wear related repairs.
-Most 996's need AC condensers, radiators, exhaust bolt replacement (Braunton fit stainless fasteners as replacements) ignition coil pack & spark plug replacement, lower wishbone and four wheel alignment.
+Braunton Engineering see the 996 911 on a regular basis with routine servicing and general age and wear related repairs.
+With time most 996's need the replacement of AC condensers, radiators, exhaust flange bolt & clamps replacement (Braunton fit stainless fasteners as replacements), ignition coil pack & spark plug replacement, lower wishbone and four wheel alignment - as mileage and age dictate.

 Porsche recommend a brake fluid change every two years - this is an important schedule to stick to as the fluid is hygroscopic (absorbs water), the change of fluid every two years benefits the vehicle not just by the new fluid, but also allows each caliper nipple to be exercised in its thread - preventing the nipple from corroding in.